hirosystems/clarinet/docs/how-to-guides/how-to-deploy-contracts.md

 title: Deploy Contracts
 ---

-You can use Clarinet to publish your contracts to Devnet / Testnet / Mainnet environment for testing and evaluation on a blockchain.
+You can use Clarinet to publish your contracts to Devnet/Testnet/Mainnet environment for testing and evaluation on a blockchain.

 *Topics*: